Configure Custom Clients for External OAuth¶

 Snowflake supports the nbf

-(not before) claim, which identifies the time before which the access token must not be accepted for processing.
+(not before) claim, which identifies the time before which the access token must not be

-If your authorization server supports the nbf
+If your custom authorization server supports the nbf

 (not before) claim, you can optionally include the nbf

-claim in the access token.
+claim in the

 To verify your token contains the required information, you can test the token on this JSON Web Tokens site.